 There is nothing like staying in paradise!
-Throughout my more than 40 years of traveling, I have had the pleasure and good fortune to be able to experience some of the finest and most luxurious hotels in the world but there are only a few I would consider that gave me a true rarified experience.
+Throughout my 40 plus years of traveling solo I have had the pleasure and good fortune to be able to experience some of the finest and most luxurious hotels in the world but there have been only a few that have given me a true rarified experience.

 During my week stay in Marrakesh, Morocco as part of my 50-day solo Around the World journey, I chose the Dar Ayniwen as my home away from home.
-This 20-room luxury riad villa is filled with Moroccan antiques and collectables and located within a five acre palm tree grove will forever be seared in my pleasure memory as truly being an unexpected Shangri-La.
+This 20-room luxury riad villa, surrounded by a five acre palm tree grove which is filled with Moroccan antiques and collectables, will forever be seared into my pleasure memory as truly being an unexpected Shangri-La.

 As most solo travelers know, booking that perfect hotel is typically a challenge.
 Location, affordability, amenities and luxury quotient are few of the basic selection criteria.
 While all of these factors are important to me, there is one characteristic I am always looking for to separate the good choices from the best choice.
 This quality is authenticity with a refined, comfortable twist.

-Finding these types of lodging options at an affordable price is definitely a time consuming challenge, but from my years of experience looking for unique hotels that have that extra dimension, I have developed a discerning ability to pick the “it” place to stay that is not exorbitantly expensive.
+Finding these types of lodging options at an affordable price is definitely a time consuming challenge, but from my years of sleuthing experience looking for unique hotels that have that extra, something special dimension, I have developed a discerning ability to pick the it place to stay that is not exorbitantly expensive.
 I must say, I outdid myself with the Dar Ayniwen.

-As expressed, authenticity is so important to my hotel selection process.
-A unique lodging option to Morocco and other North African countries are riads, also known as Dars.
-Riads are traditional, inward designed dwellings with an interior garden or courtyard that exemplifies the Islamic philosophy for privacy.
-When entering a typical riad you are encased in a central atrium, usually with a fountain as a focal point for reflection, with the other rooms radiating off of this central entrance.
-Other Islamic, architectural features found in riads are pointed arches, statement doors and windows, intricate woodwork that’s painted or stained and not to be omitted, the distinctive, mosaic “Zellige” tiling gotten from the Persians that is used to adorn Moroccan structures and objects, inside and out with colorful floral or geometric patterns.
+A unique lodging option to Morocco and other North African countries is the riad, also known as a Dar.
+Riads are traditional, inward designed dwellings constructed with an interior garden or courtyard.
+This inward facing design focus exemplifies the importance of privacy in Islamic philosophy.
+When entering a typical riad you are encased in a central atrium which usually includes a fountain as a focal point for reflection with the other rooms of the riad radiating off of this central entrance room.
+Other Islamic architectural features found in riads are pointed arches, statement doors and windows, intricate woodwork that’s painted or stained and not to be omitted, the distinctive, mosaic Zellige tiling gotten from the Persians that is used to adorn Moroccan structures and objects both inside and out with colorful floral or geometric patterns.

 After an exhaustive Internet search of photos, reviews and YouTube videos, I booked the Dar Ayniwen at $144/night which included breakfast served in your room or on the outdoor terrace.
 The property was described as a boutique luxury villa of 10 suites with 5-star service devoted to providing the 20 guest maximum occupancy with serenity, well-being, exclusivity and tranquility.
 The owner’s statement on the website shared, “We guarantee an experience you will never forget,” a compelling offer!